What is Conversation Intelligence? A Plain-English Guide for Teams

 Who Benefits from Conversation Intelligence?

-Team Leads & Project Managers
+Team Leads and Project Managers

 Operations Teams